Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** More than is necessary, normal, or desirable.
 **Sentence:** The use of pesticides has been excessively high in some farming areas.
 **Conversation:**
-A – Why are pesticide levels so high in this region?
+A – Why are pesticide levels so high in this region
 B – It’s due to the excessively large amounts used by some farmers.

 ---